 Separately branded websites

-We aim to resolve accessibility issues relating to the following 'separately branded' websites by 31 December 2021:
+We aim to resolve accessibility issues relating to the following 'separately branded' websites, or to have undertaken disproportionate burden assessments and published accessiblity statements by 31 December 2021:

 Online services which are exempt from accessibility standards